Things to do in Broken Hill

 The Broken Hill Regional Art Gallery is the oldest regional art gallery in New South Wales and, as it happens, is also one of the best.
 In an old emporium building that used to have its own livery stable and blacksmiths in the yard, the gallery is spread over two levels.

 Of course, the gallery supports local artists and there are usually exhibitions showing their work – much of it experimental and modern.
-But there is also usually artworks in display that show the history of painting in the region.
+But there are also usually artworks on display that show the history of painting in the region.

 Broken Hill Regional Art Gallery